THEORISING INTERNATIONAL RELATIONS - 2022/3

 - To build on the work done in POL 1013 Introduction to International Relations and to introduce students to a wider range of theories and concepts, relating to International Relations.

 - To introduce students to the historiography of the IR disciplines and to encourage them to see the connection between theoretical developments and world events.

-- To develop students' understandings of the role and place of theory in order that they can assess its utility to building our understanding of world politics.
+- To develop students' critical understandings of the role and place of theory in order that they can assess its utility to building our understanding of world politics.